 Termite control is best done preventively!
 Ideally, you want to treat before termites get into the building and cause damage, but it is often necessary to treat because a building is already infested.
 Termite treatments can be divided into two broad categories: preconstruction and postconstruction.
 Preconstruction treatments are always preventive treatments, but postconstruction treatments can be either preventive or corrective.
 This publication focuses on postconstruction termite protection and attempts to answer some of the most common questions homeowners have about these treatments.
-For more information on preconstruction termite treatments, see Extension Publication 2765 What Homebuilders Need to Know about Termites.

-Currently, there are two basic options for postconstruction termite control: liquid termiticide treatments and termite bait stations.
+Currently, there are two basic options for postconstruction termite control: liquid termiticide treatments and in-ground bait stations.
 The baits are a relatively recent innovation, with the liquid termiticides being the more conventional treatment.